systemstart/tls/README.md

 This is a simple REST service to query location services.
 It was build as a coding challenge, not as a real life product.

-It's build for Python 3.6
+It's built for Python 3.6

 Setup
 -----